jsulumich/Employee-Management-System/README.md

 # View program demo [here](https://youtu.be/shu0n6grI5o)

+**Description**
-A C# windows console application that connects to a local mySQL database.
-Used to simulate an employee management system where HR can create and manage employee profiles, as well as pull several reports.
+<br>A C# windows console application that connects to a local mySQL database.
+Used to simulate an employee management system where HR can create and manage employee profiles,
+as well as pull several reports.

 **Application Requirements**